stnuessl/climp/README.md

 Second, we load and set the playlist active with __set-playlist__.
 Finally, we start the climp music player with __play__.
 Notice, that you can also __pause__ and __stop__ the player.
+Alternativley, you don't have to use __discover__ to create a playlist.
+A playlist is just a file where each line points (with an absolute path!) to a file on your file system.
+The following command can also be used to create a playlist:

+    $ find /abs/path/to/music/folder -iname *.mp3 [-o -iname *.file-ending] > my_playlist.txt

+This command is also a lot faster than __discover__, however, there won't be any file checks from the climpd until it actually tries to play the returned files.

 ### Setting player options